 Dr. Harris answers no, a glasses prescription is not the same as a contact lens prescription.
 Although your contact lens and glasses prescription may look similar, it does not mean they will give you the same visual acuity if you try to convert one to the other.
-Not everyone who needs glasses can also wear contact lenses, it is important that you are examined separately.
-Some people have sensitive corneas or other eye related complications and will simply never be able to adapt to wearing lenses.
+Not everyone who needs glasses can also wear contact lenses; it is important that you are examined separately.
+Some people have sensitive corneas or other eye-related complications and will simply never be able to adapt to wearing lenses.
 Glasses sit slightly away from your eyes and contact lenses sit directly on your eye, so two different tests and measurements are required.
-Depending on the refractive error, the strength of lens required to correct it and the type of contact lens you need, the parameters specified on your glasses prescription may be slightly different from those on your contact lenses prescription.
+Depending on the refractive error, the strength of the lens required to correct it, and the type of contact lens you need, the parameters specified on your glasses prescription may be slightly different from those on your contact lens prescription.
 You may also find that there is a cylinder and axis value on your glasses prescription but not on your contact lens prescription.
 A legal contact lens prescription has to specify the exact name brand, the parameters of the lens, and the power of the lens.
 In order for a contact lens prescription to legally be written, the lens must be evaluated by a licensed optometrist or ophthalmologist on the wearer’s eye.
 This includes even novelty contact lenses with zero power.

 Is it safe for me to clean my contact lenses with a homemade solution?

 Dr. Uong says that contact lenses should be cleaned with the recommended contact solution to reduce your risk of an eye infection.
 Contact lens solutions are chemically formulated to properly disinfect your lenses to keep them safe and comfortable to wear.

 Can my child wear contact lenses during sports activities?